rzk-lang/sHoTT/src/hott/06-contractible.rzk.md

 ## Singleton induction

-A type is contractible if and only if it has singleton induction.
+A type is contractible if and only if it has singleton induction at some point.
+We keep this point explicit.
+The induction rule applies to every family over the type.

 ```rzk
 #def ev-pt